nbpillai/cse15l-lab-reports/lab3.md

 [Source Link](https://www.binarytides.com/linux-find-command-examples/)

 This commmand works similarly to ```-name``` but allows you to find files or directories with a specific name, ignoring whether it is uppercase or lowercase.
-This could be useful if you want to find files with the same name but they have inconsistent cases.
+This could be useful if you want to find files or directories with the same name or name pattern but they have inconsistent cases.

 #### Example #1